MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 and `p` is the magnitude of the vertical loading.
 Note, `p` is a unit magnitude which is interpreted differently based on the load type - this will be later explained.

 The coordinates are generally in the global coordinate system with respect to the created grillage model.
-However, a user-defined local coordinate system may also be used to assist in then creating `Compound`_ loads.
+However, a user-defined local coordinate system may also be used to assist in then creating `Compound load`_ loads.

 Depending on the load type, a minimum number of LoadPoint namedTuple are required.
 These are defined used the `point` variable for the load type class for the global coordinate system,